 Whether the investment is worthwhile for you comes down to your travelling style.
 Are you in Oslo for a limited time and want to cram in as much as possible?
 If so, the pass could be for you.
 If you're planning on taking it easy, maybe not so much.

-Remember also that much of what is great about Oslo is essentially free.
-The Vigeland sculptures at Frogner Park, Ekeberg Sculpture Park, the Holmenkollen ski jump (unless you want to enter the tower and museum), the trails of the vast Nordmarka forest, and the islands of the Oslofjord are all free, and only require the cost of public transport.
+The Vigeland sculptures at Frogner Park, Ekeberg Sculpture Park, the Holmenkollen ski jump (it's the tower and museum that costs), the trails of the Nordmarka forest, and the Oslofjord islands are all free, and only require the cost of public transport.

 With that in mind, consider also how much you will use public transport.
 If you're not going to be visiting some of the attractions that require it, you're unlikely to get good value from the pass.